Fast action on climate means picking the right mitigations

 Yet another issue is that hydrogen is several times easier to ignite than jet fuel, and any leaks would be difficult to detect because there is no untoward smell.
 Speaking of leaks, even if they do not lead to an explosion, those would be counterproductive to climate change mitigation for the following reason: Once in the atmosphere, hydrogen has an average global warming potential 11 times higher than that of CO2, according to the U.S. Environmental Protection Agency.

 As for the aircraft engineering challenges, hydrogen fuel must be cryogenically stored aboard the plane for reasons of volume and structural weight, and that would complicate certification of such an aircraft.
 Designers would need to show that the aircraft can safely dump fuel before attempting an emergency landing.
 The issue there is that hydrogen requires noncylindrical tanks that won’t fit in conventional wings, so the tanks would probably need to be placed at the back of the aircraft.
 As they empty, the aircraft could possibly become uncontrollable.
 Also, hydrogen’s atomic structure makes it corrosive.
-That means if it were to come into contact with any steel in the aircraft’s structure, dangerous embrittlement would result.
+Metals for aircraft structures and airport equipment must be carefully chosen to consider hydrogen embrittlement, which is when hydrogen atoms are absorbed, weakening a material.
 What’s more, the lower volumetric density of hydrogen compared to jet propellant translates to a larger wetted area (the parts of the vehicle exposed to the airflow) and, therefore, greater drag.

 The novel nature of hydrogen-fueled aircraft would increase an already yearslong certification process by a factor of two.